erikgrahn13/audio/README.md

 cmake --build build <plugin>
 ```

+> 💡 **Note:**
+> Documentation is generated using Doxygen and uses the latest version of available official docker image from [Doxygen](https://github.com/doxygen/doxygen/releases).
+Therefore, to be able to build the docs target you need to have docker installed and have the daemon running.

+---

 If using VSCode it is recommended to use the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension for managing the development.

 The building of the plugins also builds the AudioPluginHost provided by JUCE so the plugins can be loaded in to a host.
 The mechanism for setting that up is already provided as debug configurations in launch.json.